-Erosion controls that aren't maintained can cause excessive amounts of sediment and debris to be carried into the stormwater system.
-Construction vehicles can leak fuel, oil, and other harmful fluids that can be picked up by stormwater and deposited into local waterbodies.
+Excessive amounts of sediment and debris can be carried into the stormwater system and deposited into local waterbodies.

-- Divert stormwater away from disturbed or exposed areas of the construction site. - Install silt fences, vehicle mud removal areas, vegetative cover, and other sediment and erosion controls and properly maintain them, especially after rainstorms. - Prevent soil erosion by minimizing disturbed areas during construction projects, and seed and mulch bare areas as soon as possible. - Keep contaminants from entering existing storm drain inlets with proper erosion control devices.
+- Divert stormwater away from disturbed or exposed areas. - Install erosion controls and properly maintain them. - Prevent soil erosion by minimizing disturbed areas during construction projects, and seed and mulch bare areas as soon as possible. - Keep contaminants from entering existing storm drain inlets with proper erosion control devices.